ygalanter/fitbit-flip-demo/README.md

 # Demo of fitbit-flip library

-This simple digital is a demo of flip-animation library fitbit-flip.
+This simple digital clock is a demo of flip-animation library fitbit-flip.

 ![Example](screenshot.gif "Example")